 Sonora’s coffees grow amongst indigenous trees and other diverse vegetation that provide a great environment for quality and improve the chemistry of soil that’s already naturally rich from volcanic ash.
 Thanks to the farm’s diverse ecosystem, many different species of birds and animals make their homes on the land.

 Sonora has a well-earned reputation for producing quality micro-lots featuring specific varietal and processing separation.
 It also strives to have a positive impact on the environment and people that surround its business.
-All the energy consumed by the farm is 100 percent renewable energy that’s harvested on the farm and powers the mill and electricity for workers.
+All the energy consumed by the farm is 100 percent renewable that’s harvested on the farm and powers the mill and provides electricity for workers.